 Course Title Biosensors

 Module ID 5324/4EMINENT301

 Responsible Lecturer Hugo Manuel Brito Águas

 University University NOVA Lisbon

 Semester 3

 Relation to curriculum Mandatory course

 Credit points (ECTS) 6

 Teaching type Lecture, exercises and laboratory practice.

 Workload TP:21h; PL:35h; OT:6h. total number of working hours: 168h

 Course description This module is designed to transmit to the students the knowledge on transduction mechanism, most suitable transducers and detection mechanism for a specific biological sample.
 The focus is on innovation, showing the state of the art adopting a technological approach as well on micro fabrications and lab on chip systems, supported by a strong laboratory immersion.
 This module will provide to the students concepts behind the design and fabrication of biosensors.
 It is the objective to introduce the students to the new sensoric technologies associated with biotechnology and microelectronics.

-Syllabus: Introduction to biosensors.
+Introduction to biosensors.
 Bioreceptors and bioafinity.
 Transduction systems.
 Physical properties of biological samples.
 T emperature, pressure, force and displacement.
 Piezoelectric transduction systems.
 Microelectronic instruments.
 Optical transduction systems: fiber optics, evanescent waves, Surface Plasmon Resonance.
 Electrochemical transduction systems: amperometric and potenciometric sensors.
 Surface immobilisation.
 Supports for immobilisation.
 Sol-gel, membranes, silica and polymeric supports.
 Calorimetric sensors.
 Immunosesnors.
 Enzimatic sensors.
 Micro-organisms based sensors.
 DNA sensors.
 Development of immunosensors to detect IgG/ELISA.
 Instrumentation and data processing.
 Building of prototypes.
 Interdigital electrodes and electronic-nose.
 Microfabrication.
 Microfabricated systems.
 Integrated systems.
 MEMS.
 Lab-in-a-chip.
 Instruments for the human health.
 Instruments for applications in biotechnology.
+Instruments for the monitoring of the environment.
+Biochips.

 Learning Outcomes The students will be able to: Understand the physical, chemical, and biological variables capable of being monitored in a biological process.
 Identify the various transduction systems available.
 Be able to master the main processes involved in the microfabrication.
 To propose a sensorial system capable of detecting a biological agent by mean of physical, chemical and biological means involving microelectronics.
-Assessment method Set of tests or exam and a written assignment.
-The final grade is given based on the weighted average of tests/exam with written work.
-Literature Handbook of Biosensors and Biochips, 2 Volume Set, Robert S. Marks (Editor), Christopher R. Lowe (Editor), David C. Cullen (Editor), Howard H. Weetall (Editor), Isao Karube (Editor), (2008) Wilev Handbook of Modern Sensors: Physics Designs and Applications, Jacob Fraden, 3rd ed.
-(2004) Springer Sensor Technology Handbook Jon S. Wilson (Editor) (2005) Elsevier Biosensors (Practical Approach S.) Jon Cooper, Tony Cass 2nd Ed.
-(2004) Oxford University Press John I Vossan Werner Kern Thin Film Process II.
-Academic Press, 1991.
-Cantilever transducers as a platform for chemical and biological sensors: Review of Scientific Instruments.
-Vol 75, no 7, (2004) • BioMEMS: state-of-the-art in detection, opportunities and prospects; Rashid Bashir; Advanced Drug Delivery Reviews 56 (2004) 1565-1586; (online na sciencedirect) Microfabrication Techniques for Chemical/ Biosensors; Proceedings of the IEEE, Vol. 91, no 6, (2003)
+Assessment method Students can opt between 2 written tests or an exam.
+The average of the tests or exam must be above 9.5/20 (50% of the final grade).
+40% of the final grade are given by a written project and the evaluation of this project includes the written document, presentation and discussion.
+The practical lab classes are mandatory to be approved and there is a 5 questions quiz for each lab that the students answer on-line.
+This accounts for 10% of the final grade.
+Literature Handbook of Biosensors and Biochips, 2 Volume Set, Robert S. Marks (Editor), Christopher R. Lowe (Editor), David C. Cullen (Editor), Howard H. Weetall (Editor), Isao Karube (Editor), (2008) Wiley Handbook of Modern Sensors: Physics, Designs, and Applications, Jacob Fraden, 3rd ed, (2004) Springer Sensor Technology Handbook, Jon S. Wilson (Editor), (2005) Elsevier Biosensors (Practical Approach S.) Jon Cooper, Tony Cass, 2nd Ed.
+(2004) Oxford University Press John L. Vossen, Werner Kern, Thin Film Process II, Academic Press, 1991.
+Cantilever transducers as a platform for chemical and biological sensors; Review of Scientific Instruments, Vol 75, no 7, (2004) BioMEMS: state-of-the-art in detection, opportunities and prospects; Rashid Bashir; Advanced Drug Delivery Reviews 56 (2004) 1565-1586; (online na sciencedirect) Microfabrication Techniques for Chemical/ Biosensors; Proceedings of the IEEE, Vol. 91, no 6, (2003)